|Professor & Division Director|

 Patrick Stover teaches three classes for graduate students: NS7040, Grant Writing; NS7030, Seminar in Nutritional Sciences; NS6200, Translational Research and Evidence-based Policy and Practice in Nutrition; and teaches the B-vitamin section of NS6310, Micronutrients: Function, Homeostasis, and Assessment.

-In 2014, Patrick Stover was elected as a Fellow of the American Association for the Advancement of Science.
+Patrick Stover was elected into the National Academy of Sciences in 2016.
+In 2014, he was elected as a Fellow of the American Association for the Advancement of Science.
 He received the SUNY Chancellor's Award for Excellence in Scholarship and Creative Activities and the Osborne and Mendel Award for outstanding recent basic research accomplishments in nutrition from the American Society for Nutrition, and a MERIT award from NIDDK-NIH.
 In 1996 he received the Presidential Early Career Award for Scientists and Engineers from President Clinton, the highest honor bestowed by the U.S. government on outstanding scientists and engineers beginning their independent careers.
 He received the ERL Stokstad Award in Nutritional Biochemistry from the American Society for Nutritional Sciences and has been selected as an Outstanding Educator four times by Cornell Merrill Presidential Scholars.
 He is editor of the Annual Reviews of Nutrition.

 |Teaching and Advising Statement:|